Students talking to each other at tables in the WMU Student Center.

 • Inflation: Be prepared for potential cost increases due to inflation and other academic factors.

-• Tuition discounts may be available for spouses/dependents of full-time students at Western Michigan University, students studying online, domestic students and students coming from one of WMU's partner universities.
-Discounts are subject to change in future semesters.
-Contact CELCIS to find out if you are eligible.
+• Tuition discounts may be available for spouses or dependents of full-time students at Western Michigan University, students studying online, domestic students and students coming from one of WMU's partner universities.
+Contact the Center for English Language and Culture for International Students to find out if you are eligible.

 Application Requirements